savoirtech/apache-servicemix-to-apache-karaf-migration/README.md

 - Apache Karaf 4.0.9

-As time moved on Apache Karaf has taken on the mantle of providing an integration focussed runtime environment.
-As of Apache Karaf 4.4.6, the following tooling will be provided:
+As time moved on Apache Karaf has taken on the mantle of providing an integration runtime environment.
+As of Apache Karaf 4.4.6, the following tooling is provided out-of-the-box:

 - Apache Camel 3.6.0